 Meghan Albrecht is a graduate of the Smith School for Social Work.
 She is a Licensed Social Worker and a Licensed Alcohol and Drug Counselor.
 Meghan has worked in a variety of settings including an acute crisis center, inpatient, college, high school and most recently outpatient substance abuse and mental health counseling at Behavioral Health and Wellness in Morrisville, VT.
 She received her certificate for trauma studies in 2017 through the Justice Resource Institute of Boston.

 Noah Goss-Woliner is a graduate-level intern for the University of Vermont’s Masters in Mental Health Counseling Program.
 He is a graduate of Middlebury College with a degree in psychology.
 Before working at Norwich, Noah was employed as a behavior interventionist for the Howard Center in Burlington, Vt.
 Noah is also a soccer coach for youth in Vermont.

-WellTrack, an online resource for reducing stress, anxiety ad depression
+WellTrack is an online resource for reducing stress, anxiety, and depression.

 The Counseling and Wellness center (CWC) has added a new tool to help with emerging concerns prior and in adjunct with counseling and talk therapy, to add to the many therapeutic options currently offered at Norwich University.